 - Eliminate low-value activities ruthlessly: say no to unnecessary meetings, manual reporting, and approval bottlenecks that steal time from strategic initiatives that move the needle.

-Three core principles drive this approach.
-Each one shifts focus from measuring hours to measuring results.
+Three core principles drive this shift.
+Each one moves the focus away from tracking activity and toward creating measurable results.

 1. Focus on outcomes over hours

 Traditional work culture equates desk time with dedication.
-Outcome-focused thinking inverts this metric, valuing the result achieved regardless of time invested.
-A project finished in 20 focused hours beats one that drags through 60 hours of meetings.
+In contrast, outcome-focused thinking inverts this metric, valuing the result achieved regardless of time invested.
+It means that a project finished in 20 focused hours beats one that drags through 60 hours of meetings.

 Smart leaders stop counting emails and start counting outcomes.
 Features shipped, revenue generated, or problems solved become the true measures of success.
 When organizations connect daily work to strategic objectives through a unified platform, every team member understands how their contributions drive business results.